Natzzzz/floema_/README.md

-# webpack-boilerplate
+# Floema
-A boilerplate which inspired from luis henrique bizzaro course on awwwards but intent to use up-to-date technologies.
+A repo which has commits according to the lecture of the Bizarro course avail on awwwards

-It has commits according to the lecture of the course
+It also updated

 # Setup